Thomasjkeel/jsmetrics/README.rst

 |pypi| |pre-commit| |codefactor| |coveralls| |docs| |license| |black| |zenodo|
 ------------------------------------------------------------------------------

-This is jsmetrics, a library containing implementations of various metrics and algorithms for identifying or characterising jet-streams written in Python and built from xarray.
+This is jsmetrics, a package containing implementations of various metrics and algorithms for identifying or characterising jet-streams written in Python and built from xarray.
 *WORK IN PROGRESS*